Vandegrift/aws_xregion_sync/README.md

 ## Contributing

-Yes, this code is still very rough and not a whole lot of bells and whistles are currently supported.
 See something you want added or have a bug that needs sqashing?
 Feel free to open an issue and we'll get back to you OR better yet, fork the project, create a topic branch, code up your awesome change, push to your branch and open a pull request with us.

-Because we're actually dog-fooding this project, if you make sweeping changes and/or functionality changes we can't absolutely guarantee we'll merge your pull request but we'll at least consider everything.
-Create an issue if there's any doubt and we'll respond.

-Please note, by submitting a pull request you are declaring that you have the right to submit the modifications contained in the request for inclusion into the aws_xregion_sync project and do also agree that your modifications may be licensed under the current license associated with this project at the time of the pull request.

 License
 -------

-aws_xregion_sync is available under the LGPLv3 license, see the LICENSE.md, COPYING.txt and COPYING.LESSER.txt files for full details.
+aws_xregion_sync is available under the MIT License.
+See LICENSE.txt for more information